KarthikSaladi047/Azure-Pipeline-Project/README.md

   docker image push my-registery.azurecr.io/myapp:$(Build.BuildId)
   ```

-- 4.Replace Build Id: In this stage, we execute a script task to replace the placeholder <build-id> in the deployment manifest file with the actual build ID, which is obtained from the $(Build.BuildId) variable.
+- 4. Replace Build Id: In this stage, we execute a script task to replace the placeholder <build-id> in the deployment manifest file with the actual build ID, which is obtained from the $(Build.BuildId) variable.

   ```
     sed -i "s/<build-id>/$(Build.BuildId)/g" deployment.yaml
   ```

-- 5.Deploy: In this stage, the application will be deployed to the AKS cluster using Kubernetes manifests.
+- 5. Deploy: In this stage, the application will be deployed to the AKS cluster using Kubernetes manifests.

   The manifest files of the KubernetesManifest task  include all of the necessary configuration files for your React.js application to run on AKS,    such as the deployment file, service file, and ingress file.
 These files will define the resources and configurations needed for your application to run on AKS, such as the number of replicas, the container image, and the exposed ports.